 By Anissa Vega, Full Tilt Ahead K12

-Perhaps you’ve seen this comic make its rounds on the internet [artist unknown].
+Perhaps you’ve seen this comic make its rounds on the internet.

-Sure, we quickly see the obsurdity in asking an elephant to climb a tree, and the commentary of our unjust education system and standardized testing warrants a good giggle.
+Sure, we quickly see the absurdity in asking an elephant to climb a tree, and the commentary of our unjust education system and standardized testing warrants a good giggle.

 However, let’s use this image for just a moment to talk more deeply about the practicalities of assessment design in the everyday classroom outside of mandated standardized testing.
 Notice that in this assessment only the learner’s activity is communicated: climb the tree.
 This seems straightforward enough.
 We tell our students to “write a report,” “create a presentation”, or “build a model.”
 But do we always tell them everything they need to know to be successful?